 Let's face it, sometimes we don't do as well on a test or exam as we had hoped we would.
 Typical reactions to a not-so-great mark can include feeling sad or upset, worried or anxious, and even angry or fed up.
 These feelings are important because they tell us we are uncomfortable, and they can motivate us to work at strengthening our academic performance.
 The most strategic (and, ultimately, the most successful) students are not the students who never perform poorly on an exam.
 Instead, strategic and successful students are those who take action by looking for ways to improve their future test performance, especially when they have not done as well as they would have liked.
 Click here for some suggestions to help you strengthen your test performance.

-A Learning Skills Counsellor can help you determine what went wrong and what changes you can make to become a more successful student.
-To schedule an individual appointment, please visit us in Room 4100 WSS or call 519-661-2183.
+A Learning Development counsellor can help you determine what went wrong and what changes you can make to become a more successful student.
+To schedule an individual appointment, please email us at email@example.com or call us at 519-661-2183.

 The term goes by very quickly.
 If you have an academic setback, don't wait to seek help.
-Speak with a Learning Skills Counsellor, meet with your professor or T.A., and, if you're in residence, speak with your Academic and Leadership Programmer.
+Speak with a Learning Development counsellor, meet with your professor or T.A., and, if you're in residence, speak with your Academic and Leadership Programmer (ALP).

 Extenuating circumstances?
-If something out of the ordinary interfered with your academic performance, speak with an academic counsellor in your faculty as soon as possible. *Whenever possible, contact an academic counsellor before you write a test or exam if you're sick or experiencing significant personal problems.
+If something out of the ordinary interfered with your academic performance, speak with your academic counsellor in your faculty as soon as possible. *Whenever possible, contact an academic counsellor before you write a test or exam especially if you're sick or experiencing significant personal problems.

 Looking for ideas of what changes you can make to improve your academic performance?
 Complete the Academic Success Checklist.
 For a more detailed assessment of your learning skills, send an e-mail to firstname.lastname@example.org for information on The Learning and Study Strategies Inventory.